In the National Office: Sally-Forth Heaney-Garzoli

 Sally, what’s your role at HIPPY, and what does your day-to-day work involve?

-I work in the Network Engagement team as a Communications Coordinator.
+I work in the Network Engagement team as a Communications Officer.

 My day-to-day work is a bit of a mixed bag, which I really enjoy.
-I do a mix of social media, support the network with the HIPPY Australia brand, and help create promotional and marketing materials (and lots more).
+I do a mix of social media, support the network with the HIPPY Australia brand (marketing, promo materials etc), and advocacy and strategy work.

-Through that, I’ve had the chance to do some really cool work
+Through that I’ve had the chance to work on some really cool projects.

-I’ve collaborated with the curriculum team and external designers to support the creation and updates for some of the HIPPY storybooks.
+A highlight has been working with the curriculum team and external designers on the HIPPY storybooks.

-I was also lucky enough to travel to Brisbane last year for the SNAICC conference, where I supported the HIPPY presence by helping develop the collateral used there.
+I also had the privilege to travel to Brisbane last year for the SNAICC conference, where I helped develop the collateral for the HIPPY booth.

 ![]() | ![]() |